Rate this page:

 Beginning in July 2020, Atlassian highlights participating in paid bug bounty programs on the Atlassian Marketplace.
 We want to signal to our customers the apps that reward researchers for reporting vulnerabilities and promote security-conscious apps in the Marketplace.

-All of the below requirements must be met in order for an app to receive a security badge.
+All of the below requirements must be met in order for an app to receive the Cloud Security Participant badge.

 In order for our automation to properly identify your app, you must ensure that you define your targets according to the following standard format, which is adding the Marketplace listing URL in your target definition: